shirish93/shirish93.github.io/_posts/2024-12-25-people-assets.md

 ---
 layout: post
-title:  "People: What are they good for anyway?"
+title:  "People: what are they good for anyway?"
 author: shirish
 categories: [ software, people, assets]
 featured: true